edwardkerry/checkout/README.md

 * `Checkout`
  - Checkout is the public interface to the system.
- - Checkout is instantiated taking instances of Item and PromotionalRule as arguments.
+ - Checkout is instantiated taking an instance of PromotionalRule and the Item class as arguments.
  - Checkout will store scanned items, and upon the `total` method being called, pass the total cost and current order to PromotionalRule for discounts to be calculated.